ML-groupproject/credit-card-fraud-detection/README.md

 # Dataset
 Contains the link to the “Credit Card Fraud Detection” dataset that is publicly available on Kaggle.
-Features:
+Description of the dataset:
 The dataset contains transactions made by credit cards in September 2013 by European cardholders.
 This dataset presents transactions that occurred in two days, where there is 492 frauds out of 284,807 transactions.

 It contains only numerical input variables which are the result of a PCA transformation of confidential transactions and locations of transactions.
 Features V1, V2, … V28 are the principal components obtained with PCA.
-The features which have not been transformed with PCA are 'Time' and 'Amount'.
+The features which have not been transformed with PCA are 'Time', 'Class' and 'Amount'.
 Feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
-The feature 'Amount' is the transaction Amount.
+Feature 'Amount' is the transaction Amount.
-Feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.
+Feature 'Class' is the target variable and it takes value 1 in case of fraud and 0 otherwise.

 # Data Visualization
-Visualisation of the dataset by using histogram distribution and correlation of different features using heatmap.
+Visualisation of the dataset was done by using histogram distribution and all the features were correlated using heatmap.

 # Models
 1. Random Forest: